 The Aga Khan Planning and Building Service, Pakistan (AKPBS, P) has received the World Habitat Award 2006 for its efforts to improve housing conditions in Pakistan through its Building and Construction Improvement Programme (BACIP).
 The programme has developed low-cost, seismic-resistant, energy and resource-efficient housing construction methods and standards.
 Over 15,000 fuel-efficient products have been installed in 7,000 households to date, benefiting more than 50,000 people.
 BACIP has been listed by the United Nations Development Programme (UNDP)-Global Environmental Facility (GEF)/ Small Grants Programme (SGP) as Best Practice in UNDP/GEF-SGP 10 years of operations in Pakistan.
 For more information, please visit the BSHF website.

-The Indian village of Karan, in the Gujarat's taluka of Siddhpur, will receive the "Nirmal Gram" Award.
+The Indian village of Karan, in the Gujarat's taluka of Siddhpur, received the "Nirmal Gram" Award.
 The project to make the village "nirmal" (clean) was undertaken by the Aga Khan Planning and Building Services (AKPBS), India, with the full cooperation of the Patan district's rural development committee.
 Karan has a population of 766 people and 130 families.
 Each home has a toilet facility and underground sewerage.
 There have also been changes in common practice that have led to improved health.
-Find out more on Aga Khan Planning and Building Services.
 For more information, please visit the Nirmal Gram Puraskar website.

 The Aga Khan Rural Support Programme in Pakistan has won the 2005 Global Development Awards for Most Innovative Development Project.
 The award, which was announced at the Seventh Annual Global Development Conference held in St. Petersburg, Russia on 20 January 2006, was given to the development projects that are judged to have the greatest potential for benefiting the poor in developing countries.
 For more information, please visit the Global Development Network website.